European Union recommends new travel restrictions for unvaccinated Americans

 “The U.S. exceptions became harder and harder to defend in the face of a lack of reciprocity from the Biden administration,” Kirkegaard said.

 European leaders had repeatedly called for such reciprocity, and they hinted that they would push for tighter rules if the United States continued to keep its doors shut.
-Even as the European Union announced the new recommendations, one of the bloc’s top commissioners was in Washington and discussed the issue with Homeland Security Secretary Alejandro Mayorkas.
+Even as the E.U. announced the new recommendation, one of the bloc’s top commissioners was in Washington and discussed the issue with Homeland Security Secretary Alejandro Mayorkas.

-“It’s something that we follow, of course, very closely,” European Commission spokesman Adalbert Jahnz said.
+“It’s something that we follow, of course, very closely,” said Adalbert Jahnz, a spokesman for the European Commission, the E.U.'s executive branch.

-The E.U. recommendations set an important precedent because borders are open between member states, and there is an interest in maintaining a united stance.
+The E.U. recommendation set an important precedent because borders are open between member states and there is an interest in maintaining a united stance.

-But because the guidance is not mandatory, countries have diverged from it in recent months.
+But because the bloc’s guidance is not mandatory, countries have diverged from it in recent months.
 Greece, for example, opened to U.S. tourists in April, earlier than its neighbors.
-And in mid-August, Germany added the United States to its list of “high risk areas,” meaning that unvaccinated travelers would need to quarantine or be tested upon arrival.
+And in mid-August, Germany added the United States to its list of “high-risk areas,” meaning that unvaccinated travelers would need to quarantine or be tested upon arrival.

 It was not immediately clear which countries would enact the new rules.
 Some governments could decide to admit the unvaccinated only after quarantining or testing; others could go further than the E.U. and subject even the vaccinated to those measures.